10 ways to have other people do your grocery shopping, and what it will cost you

 Minimum order: $40 for free delivery.

-Tricks: Many CSAs now allow you to make substitutions so you are not stuck with products that you don’t like.
+Tricks: Many CSAs now allow you to make substitutions, so you are not stuck with products you don’t like.

 So there you have it, nine different ways to get fresh food delivered to your home.
 Now here’s No. 10: Jennifer Davis ended up hiring a furloughed friend to shop for her, which benefits them both.